Faraz Khoshbakhtian

 About

 I am an Industrial Engineering PhD candidate at University of Toronto.
-My specialized area of research delves into the symbiotic relationship between machine learning and combinatorial optimization, with particular emphasis on applications in healthcare and pandemic mitigation strategies.
+My research focuses on the intersection of machine learning and combinatorial optimization, with particular emphasis on applications in healthcare and pandemic mitigation strategies.
 I develop novel learning algorithms that can be used to solve large-scale optimization problems such as the Critical Node Detection Problem.

 I am a member of morLAB and I am advised by Prof. Dionne M. Aleman.